-Alberto Ingleton has been director of Hispanic Ministries for the Pacific Union Conference since 2018.
-Ingleton became director of Hispanic Ministries after serving as vice president for Hispanic Ministries for Southeastern California Conference.
+Alberto Ingleton has been director of Hispanic Ministries of Pacific Union Conference since 2018.
+Ingleton became director of Hispanic Ministries of Pacific Union Conference after serving as vice president for Hispanic Ministries for Southeastern California Conference.
 Before assuming administrative responsibilities in 2007, Ingleton served as the senior pastor of La Sierra Spanish church and was a pastor at other congregations in Southeastern California Conference.
 Before coming to Southeastern California Conference, Ingleton served in the publishing department for Central California Conference.

 Ingleton holds a Bachelor of Arts degree from Montemorelos University, as well as a Master of Pastoral Ministry degree and Doctor of Ministry degree from Andrews University.
 Alberto is married to Elizabeth Roman Ingleton, who is a nurse at the VA Hospital in Long Beach.